CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Block_IP/Shuffle_Nodes_Config/02_HTTP_Block_IP.md

 # HTTP Block IP

 ## Purpose
 Sends an HTTP POST request to Slack to block an ip using the block IP button.
+It sends the request to the docker container gateway 172.0.19.1 which redirects to the intended destination.

 ---